Coming up next, our final news roundup and information overload hour.

 Doing great, Sean, man.

-And man, Greg and Iggy had a lot of uh fantastic points there for sure.
+And, man, Greg and Iggy had a lot of fantastic points there for sure.

-But one of the things I was wanted to maybe chat with you about was you know, citizens need protection against these prosecutors who just seem to operate with impunity.
+But one of the things I just wanted to maybe chat with you about was, you know, citizens need protection against these prosecutors who just seem to operate with impunity.

-But imagine as a prosecutor, if you have no fear of winning or losing a case, you can bring the full weight of the federal or state government down on a citizen and quite honestly easily destroyed just citizens, normal citizens.
+But imagine as a prosecutor, if you have no fear of winning or losing a case, you can bring the full weight of the federal or state government down on a citizen and quite honestly, easily destroy just citizens, normal citizens.

 And I would say, let's get our representatives to construct maybe a bipartisan bill that gives citizens rights.

-That if you find yourself as a defendant um against the federal or state prosecution, both civil and criminal, that if it's dropped for any reason, found frivolous, you found not guilty, it's one or dropped on appeal, then all of a sudden now you've got the rights to say you get a hundred percent reimbursement for your legal expenses with decrude interest or a hundred percent reimbursement for fines, right?
+That if you find yourself as a defendant against the federal or state prosecution, both civil and criminal, that if it's dropped for any reason, found frivolous, you're found not guilty, it's won or dropped on appeal, that all of a sudden now you've got the rights to say you get 100% reimbursement for your legal expenses with accrued interest or 100% reimbursement for fines, right?

-Go down the that that ain't gonna happen in this case.
+That ain't going to happen in this case.

 It just isn't.

-I mean, the best that Donald Trump can hope for is that you know that that there is either an appellate court or some group of judges as this makes us makes its way up the legal system, has some absolute you know, uh some integrity and adheres to the rule of law.
+I mean, the best that Donald Trump could hope for is that there is either an appellate court or some group of judges as this makes its way up the legal system has some absolute integrity and adheres to the rule of law.

 I mean, this is why the investigation into the weaponization of the justice system and how it's been politicized is so important.